ksu-is/Drumline-Lighting-Effects/projectroadmap.md

 - Figure out how to run chosen reference code

-- Obtain a Rasberry Pi with needed components to test code and LED's
+✔ Obtain a Rasberry Pi with needed components

+✔ Understand how a button press can produce a feedback that can then be turned into an output source

+- Cause the button press to light up an LED light

+- Figure out how to control RGB LED light and manipulate its colors

 - Understand and contruct code on how to manipulate a strip of LED lights using Python and a Rasberry Pi